qakaio/qakaio/README.md

 <p>
 My name is Kaio and I am trying to change how quality assurance is done. 🦄

-I also like to create my own games and 2D art, mainly pixel art and animation Usually I am busy playing a new instrument, having a beer, watching youtube tutorials, or maybe trying to cook a random recipe that I saw online 🍺🍖
+I also like to create my own games.
+Usually I am busy playing a new instrument, watching youtube tutorials, or maybe trying to cook a random recipe that I saw online. 🍖

-I was a hardcore gamer once but nowadays I am trying my best to appreciate everything else life has to offer other than "the internet"🌈
+I was a hardcore gamer once but nowadays I am trying my best to appreciate everything else life has to offer other than "the internet". 🌈

 Contact me: kaioricardogarcia@gmail.com 🙂
 LinkedIn: https://www.linkedin.com/in/kaiogarcia/ 🪐